Prepare for your Namib Experience

 Q: Can I put together my own group?

 A: It is possible for clients to custom-make a tour group, selecting participants of their choice.
 Family members, friends, acquaintances or colleagues can get together to do a tour without other people joining them, as long as our minimum number of participants is met.
-The minimum number of people and vehicles required for a privately organised/custom-made group is 20 persons/10 vehicles.
+The minimum number of people required for a privately organised/ custom-made group is 24 persons with a maximum of 12 vehicles.

 Q: Can tour routes be tailor-made to meet my specific requirements?

-A: Depending on the request, routes can be tailor made, as long as there are enough people available to do such a tour.
-Currently, there are also shortened versions of the Faces-tour available with 2, 3 and 4-night options for those clients who may face time constraints, as well as longer versions.
+A: Depending on the request, routes can be tailor-made, as long as there are enough people available to do such a tour.
+Currently, there are also shortened versions of the Faces of the Namib tour available with 2, 3 and 4-night options for those clients who may have time constraints, as well as longer versions.
 For special interest groups, such as photographers or birders, the Faces tour can also be custom-designed to shift emphasis, say, from (less) dune driving to (more) photography.
 These needs should be specified when booking your tour.

 Q: Do I need a passport to visit Namibia?

-Angola, Austria, Australia, Belgium, Botswana, Brazil, Cuba, Canada, France, Germany, Italy, Ireland, Japan, Kenya, Liechtenstein, Luxembourg, Russia, Spain, Switzerland, UK, USA, Mozambique, New Zealand, Portugal, Iceland, the Netherlands, Malaysia, Singapore, the Scandinavian countries, Zambia and Zimbabwe.
+Angola, Austria, Australia, Belgium, Botswana, Brazil, Canada, Cuba, France, Germany, Iceland, Ireland, Italy, Japan, Kenya, Liechtenstein, Luxembourg, Malaysia, Mozambique, the Netherlands, New Zealand, Portugal, Russia, Scandinavian countries, Singapore, Spain, Switzerland, the United Kingdom, the United States of America, Zambia and Zimbabwe.

 Q: How many vehicles participate in a tour?

-A: The ideal number of vehicles for a Faces-tour is ten.
+A: The ideal number of vehicles for a tour is ten.
 This is to ensure that clients receive excellent service and attention at all times.
-We limit each tour to a maximum of twelve vehicles and in very special cases may stretch this to 14 vehicles (on special request).
-The minimum number of participants for a scheduled tour is 14 adults/7 vehicles, worked on an average of two people per vehicle.
-(Numbers for private tours are slightly higher-see below).
+A maximum of 12 vehicles are allowed on the tour.
+The minimum number of participants for a scheduled tour is 20 adults.

 Q: Is it necessary to take malaria medication when doing a desert trip?